EmilStenstrom/django-components/README.md

 Components support something called 'slots'.
 When a component is used inside another template, slots allow the parent template to override specific parts of the child component by passing in different content.
 This mechanism makes components more reusable and composable.
+This behavior is similar to [slots in Vue](https://vuejs.org/guide/components/slots.html).

 In the example below we introduce two block tags that work hand in hand to make this work.
 These are...